Are you excited? I’m excited about the Elemental Joy cloth diaper release!

 Do I think there are better cloth diapers?
 Yes.

-- The 5.0 isbn far superior in quality, but its almost double the price.
+- The 5.0 is far superior in quality, but its almost double the price.
+Read my comparison review here.

 Do I think this is a good choice for cloth diapering on a budget?
 YES.